jtkovacs/jtkovacs.github.io/REFS/databases.md

 - Clustered indexes determine the physical storage of the related data: T
 - There can be more than one non-clustered index on a table: T
 - There can be more than one clustered index on a table: FALSE
+- Columnstore index used to improve performance of read-only tables

 ## Rollout & support